kanshichao/X-Microscopy/README.md

 This code is written based on the tensorflow framework of pix2pix.

 ### License
 This code is released for academic research / non-commercial use only.
-If you wish to use for commercial purposes, please contact [Wei Jiang]() by email wjiang6138@cicams.ac.cn, and [Shichao Kan](https://faculty.csu.edu.cn/kanshichao/zh_CN/index.htm) by email kanshichao10281078@126.com
+This project is covered under the Apache 2.0 License.